aslivka/CS373-site/pages/adv_forensics.md

 ## Week 2 - Advanced Forensics
 ### Introduction
-After covering basics of malware, next is the topic of Advanced Forensics.
+After covering basics of malware, the next topic is Advanced Forensics.
 Forensics is a way to use scientific techniques (data analysis) to investigate and detect crimes.
  The crimes I'll focus on are malware-related.